mominj10/financialanalysis/README.md

 # financialanalysis
-Financial Analysis
-Embarked on a comprehensive project delving into the intricate financial data of two hotels.
-This undertaking involved a meticulous analysis aimed at uncovering insights and patterns to inform strategic decisions and enhance financial performance.
+Conducted comprehensive financial analysis of two hotels Utilized advanced tools such as Power BI and Power Query Meticulously analyzed datasets to uncover insights and patterns Aimed at informing strategic decisions and enhancing financial performance Transformed raw data into interactive dashboards Visualized findings for easy interpretation Facilitated informed decision-making to drive growth and efficiency